-New Year’s Day is tomorrow!
 How many of you have made New Year’s resolutions?
-The REAL question is:
+The real question is:

 How many of you have already blown New Year’s resolutions?

-One reason permanent change is so hard is because we continue to hang around people who knew us before the change—we maintain old relationships and patterns of life that don’t want to allow or recognize change in us!
+One reason permanent change is so hard is that we continue to hang around people who knew us before the change—we maintain old relationships and life patterns that don’t allow or recognize change in us!
 It’s often easier to change who you are when you make a clean break and get a fresh start.
 No one knows your old mistakes or the way you used to be.
-You get a chance to make brand new mistakes!
+You get a chance to make brand-new mistakes!

 In the Bible, Paul writes: